ujjwalm29/tokenator/README.md

 - How much does it cost to do run a complex AI workflow with multiple LLM providers?
 - How much money did I spent today on development?

 Afraid not, tokenator is here!
-With tokenator's easy to use API, you can start tracking LLM usage in a matter of minutes and track your LLM usage.
+With tokenator's easy to use API, you can start tracking LLM usage in a matter of minutes.

 Get started with just 3 lines of code!